gnosis/hashi/packages/reporter/README.md

 docker stop [CONTAINER_ID or CONTAINER_NAME]
 ```

-&nbsp;

----

-&nbsp;

 ## How to add a new controller

-1. Add a new file under `/controllers`, create the constructor and `onBlocks` function to call block header reporter
+1. Add a new file under `src/controllers`, create the constructor and `onBlocks` function to call reporter contract
-   contract periodically.
+   periodically.
 2. Configure the settings under `settings/index.ts`.
-3. Add the new controller instant in `index.ts`.
+3. Add the new controller instance in `index.ts`.
 4. Add the env variable in `.env.example`.